derek-young/TakeABreak/README.md

-# Take a Break
+# ZenBro

-A web platform to send friendly reminders to take breaks, increase productivity, and grow.
+A web platform to maintain a healthy work day.
+Use the Pomodoro technique to take breaks throughout the day, increase productivity, and grow.

 ## Team